The Poodle (Standard): A Royal History and Elegant Charm

 The Poodle's origins are somewhat enigmatic, with debates about its true ancestry.
 The breed is believed to have descended from water dogs in Germany, where the word "Pudel" translates to "to splash in water."
 This suggests the breed's historical role as a water retriever.
 Poodles were initially bred for waterfowl hunting, particularly skilled in retrieving game from water due to their impressive swimming ability and waterproof coat.

-Today, the Standard Poodle is recognized as one of the most sophisticated and versatile dog breeds in the world.
+Today, the Standard Poodle is recognised as one of the most sophisticated and versatile dog breeds in the world.

 Breed Group